openstax/content-distribution/README.md

 - Resources S3 Bucket
 - It will not create the [Lambda Function](./sam-app/lambda_function.py) because this requires the Artifact S3 to be created first.

 You can see the progress of deployment in the AWS console [here](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks).
-Click on the stack name `content-distribution` and open the `events` tab.
+Click on the stack name `cd-deleteme` and open the `events` tab.

 ### Update the content-distribution after changes